hross/hross.github.com/_drafts/2011-09-09-charitycampaign.markdown

 [Stackoverflow](http://stackoverflow.com/) was useful for finding [configuration management information](http://stackoverflow.com/questions/5869216/how-to-store-node-js-deployment-settings-configuration-files).

+Found a good [csv parsing](http://blog.james-carr.org/2010/07/07/parsing-csv-files-with-nodejs/) starting point (ended up hacking this code to bits, but the basics and the regex are there).

+Twitter recently released [boostrap](http://twitter.github.com/bootstrap/) and it seemed cool so I converted the user interface to use it (previously I was using some free html template or other).

 [Geddy](http://geddyjs.org/) looked like a good MVC starting place, but development appears to be halted.
 [Mongoose](http://blog.learnboost.com/blog/mongoose/) looked cool, but seemed a bit heavy and constrictive.
 It probably would have helped with data validation and error handling, though.

-Found a good [csv parsing](http://blog.james-carr.org/2010/07/07/parsing-csv-files-with-nodejs/) starting point (ended up hacking this code to bits, but the basics and the regex are there).